-The 4th Amendment guarantees to all Americans the Right to be secure in their houses against unreasonable seizures.
+The 4th Amendment guarantees every American the right to be secure in their home from unreasonable searches and seizures.

-The 5th Amendment promises that private property shall not be taken for a public use (such as paying a local government improvement district lien) without just compensation.
+The 5th Amendment prohibits private property from ever being taken for a public purpose (such as paying for a sidewalk or a sewer as it was in the Neely's case) without just compensation.

-The 8th Amendment prohibits the imposition of excessive fines or cruel and unusual punishments.
+The 8th Amendment forbids the imposition of excessive fines and cruel or unusual punishment.

-And just to set the record straight; fifteen years ago when I was first looking for help to get the Bill passed, Peter Sorenson was too busy and he couldn’t be bothered, and Kitty Piercy only reluctantly agreed to sponsor the Bill in 1995 because she was the representative from River Road-Santa Clara.
-However it was a one shot deal for Mrs. Piercy.
-During the next six years while Mrs. Piercy rose in stature to become the Democrat Caucus leader, and later the House Minority leader, she never once remembered the situation regarding the Neelys, nor the Bill, and she never brought the Bill back again for further consideration.
+As far as Peter Sorenson was concerned he was too busy and he just couldn’t be bothered, and Kitty Piercy reluctantly agreed to sponsor the Bill in 1995 because she was the representative from the River Road-Santa Clara area, but during the next six years while Mrs. Piercy rose in stature to become the Democrat Caucus leader, and later the House Minority leader, she never once remembered the situation regarding the Neelys, nor my Bill, and she never brought it back up again for further consideration.